iamasteriix/gqlts-server/README.md

 different project by fixing a few things, but so much had changed in the few years since it was last updated I figured it'd be worth the shot to rebuild it from scratch.

-- A few things I'm thinking of adding or updating are included in the my [notes](https://github.com/iamasteriix/gqlts-server/blob/main/notes.md).
+- A few things I'm thinking of adding or updating are included in my [notes](https://github.com/iamasteriix/gqlts-server/blob/main/notes.md).